 But what if something as simple as a sign (and someone like you), was all that’s necessary for a more sustainable approach to ending poverty?

-A Picture Is Worth a Thousand Dollars
+How a Picture Is Worth a Thousand Dollars

-Find Your Neighbors
+1. Helps to Find Your Neighbors

 In Old Town Prague, Czech Republic, buildings from the Middle Ages show how largely illiterate citizens could find homes without street signs.
 Rather than needing to follow a map or even know the language, folks were directed to doors with the elephant, lion, ring, or golden sun.

 My husband’s grandmother FONDLY remembers the Great Depression as a time when neighbors helped each other, doors were always open and in a time of scarcity, everyone seemed to have enough.

 An itinerant worker, called a Hobo, was a new career which sprang up during the 1920’s and 30’s.
 In order to find sustenance in exchange for work, they invented a form of graffiti that communicated various things: a curly line inside a circle, for example, meant a courthouse is nearby.
 Other symbols were simplistic and easier to decipher: a cross meant that hobos who were willing to talk positively about religion would score a free meal.

 As a woman who grew up in the 80’s, McGruff the Crime Dog was everywhere.
 I knew that entering homes with his image were safe if I were lost, scared or in need of help.
 And for young children, too young to read, the logo conveyed the meaning without words.

 An Image Could Save a Thousand Lives

 Like the logos above, the Glean sign is meant to convey similar ideas- here is a place you can safely obtain fresh food and connect with neighbors.